 The security of data on the platform is a joint responsibility, as outlined in Microsoft's Shared Responsibility Model, shared between Microsoft and the Microsoft 365 user.
 However, it falls squarely on the user's shoulders to ensure that this data is securely backed up with a professional solution and readily retrievable as needed.

 How to Take Selective Backup of Office 365 Data?

-If you have configured an Office 365 account with the Outlook application, you can use its inbuilt export method to selectively save the folders.
+If you've set up an Office 365 account within the Outlook application, you can utilize its built-in export feature to selectively save specific folders.